Capture of the frigate Esmeralda

-The capture of the frigate Esmeralda was a naval operation conducted on the nights of 5 and 6 November 1820.
-A division of boats with sailors and marines of the First Chilean Navy Squadron, commanded by Thomas Cochrane, stealthily advanced towards Callao and captured the ship through a boarding attack. was the flagship of Spanish fleet and the main objective of the operation.
-She was protected by a strong military defense that the royalists had organized in the port.
+The capture of the frigate Esmeralda was a naval operation conducted on the night of 5 November 1820 during the Peruvian War of Independence.
+A division of boats with sailors and marines of the First Chilean Navy Squadron, commanded by Thomas Cochrane, stealthily advanced towards Callao and captured the 40-gun Spanish frigate Esmeralda in a cutting-out operation.
+The frigate was the most powerful Spanish warship in the region and the main objective of the operation.
+She was protected by a strong military defense that the Royalists had organized in the port.

 Both Chilean and Spanish historiography considers that as a result of this naval action the importance or maritime influence of the Spanish Navy in the Pacific disappeared completely.
 British historians Brian Vale and David J. Cubitt follow the same line of opinion when affirming that Spain had unquestionably lost control of the sea against the Chilean Navy.

 Background

 On 20 August 1820, the Liberating Expedition commanded by General José de San Martín sailed from Valparaíso to Peru.
 This force was escorted by the Chilean fleet, under the command of Vice Admiral Cochrane.

 From the beginning of the campaign, San Martín and Cochrane had differences regarding the military strategy that they should carry out in Peru.
-The first wanted to avoid direct fighting, win over the population and press with indirect actions toward Lima.
-The second wanted to give a decisive blow to the royalists with both army and navy.
+The first wanted to avoid direct fighting, win over the population and press with indirect actions towards Lima.
+The second wanted to give a decisive blow to the Royalists with both army and navy.
 San Martín's line of thought prevailed.

 The expeditionary force arrived on 7 September in Paracas, near Pisco.
-San Martin established his headquarters to put pressure on the royalists.
+San Martin established his headquarters to put pressure on the Royalists.
 The Viceroy Juaquin de la Pezuela entered into negotiations with San Martin, based on the new political situation in the Iberian Peninsula with the proclamation of the Spanish Constitution of 1812.
-However, the negotiations that took place between the end of September and the beginning of October did not prosper.
+However, the negotiations that took place between the end of September and the beginning of October, failed.

-At the beginning of October, San Martin sent a division of the army to the Peruvian highlands to revolutionize the territory, giving the command of this force to General Juan Antonio Álvarez de Arenales.
+At the beginning of October, San Martin sent a division of the army to the Peruvian highlands to win the territory over for the Patriots, giving the command of this force to General Juan Antonio Álvarez de Arenales.

 On 9 October 1820, the garrison of Guayaquil mutinied and proclaimed the independence of the city.
 This event had material and moral consequences in favor of the revolutionary cause in Peru.

-On 26 October, the expeditionary force left Pisco to the north, arriving on the 29th in front of the Callao.
+On 26 October, the expeditionary force left Pisco towards the north, arriving on the 29th in front of Callao.
 The next day, San Martin went to Ancón with the purpose of executing military operations on land.
 For his part, Cochrane occupied the island of San Lorenzo and stayed at the port's approaches to establish a rigorous blockade with several ships.